deepika25kar/CourseShopApp/README.md

 ### Installation

-_Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services._
+_Follow the Instructions to install and set up your app._

 1. Fork this repo [https://github.com/deepika25kar/CourseShopAppm](https://github.com/deepika25kar/CourseShopApp)
 2. Add your MongoDB Database URL in app.js